swedenconnect/technical-framework/03 - Registry for Identifiers.md

 <a name="identity-binding-processes"></a>
 ##### 3.1.9.3.
 Identity Binding Processes

-Section 3.3.2 of \[[EidAttributes](#eidattributes)\] describes how the `personalIdentityNumberBinding` attribute is assigned with one or more "Identity Binding Process URI:s" after an identity binding.
+Section 3.3.2 of \[[SC.SAML.Attrs](#sc-saml-attrs)\] describes how the `personalIdentityNumberBinding` attribute is assigned with one or more "Identity Binding Process URI:s" after an identity binding.
 The possible values are:

 | **URI** | **Object** | **Reference** |
 | :--- | :--- | :--- |